Force Majeure-2014

 Force Majeure is a spectacle.
 Scenes of the crisp, white, cascading snow are beautiful.
 The avalanche scene is amazing and creepy as the snow rapidly comes into view and gets closer and closer to the diners.

 Will they be killed we wonder?
-The climactic bus scene as the departing vacationers travel by bus down a windy road is quite scary as the inept bus driver has difficulty navigating the bus.
+The climactic scene as the departing vacationers travel by bus down a windy road is quite scary as the inept bus driver has difficulty navigating the bus.
 Will it crash killing everyone?
 Is he purposely driving recklessly on a suicide mission?
-The looming mountainside to the bottom is bot frightening and fascinating to look at.
+The looming mountainside to the bottom is frightening and fascinating.

-Intellectual, curious, and bizarre, Force Majeure is a foreign language film worth checking out for a unique, cerebral experience.
+Intellectual, curious, and bizarre, Force Majeure (2014) is an international film worth checking out for a unique, cerebral experience.

 Independent Spirit Award Nominations: Best International Film